A Horse with No Name

-"A Horse with No Name" is a song by American folk rock trio America.
+"A Horse with No Name" is a song by British-American folk rock trio America.
 Written by Dewey Bunnell, it was released on the Warner Bros. label in late 1971 in Europe and early 1972 in the United States.
-The song was met with commercial success and topped charts in Canada, Finland, and on the US Billboard Hot 100.
+The song met with commercial success and topped charts in Canada, Finland, and on the US Billboard Hot 100.
 It reached number 3 in the UK singles chart.
 It was certified gold by the Recording Industry Association of America (RIAA) on March 24, 1972.

-The song was quickly added to a rerelease of the band's debut studio album, America (original release January 1972).
+Originally a standalone single, the song was re-released as the lead single of the band's debut studio album, America (which was released in January 1972).
 The song is a staple of the band's discography and one of their most popular.

 Development

 America's self-titled debut album was released initially in Europe, without "A Horse with No Name", and achieved only moderate success.
 Originally called "Desert Song", "Horse" was written while the band was staying at the home of musician Arthur Brown, near Puddletown, Dorset, England.
 The first two demos were recorded there by Jeff Dexter and Dennis Elliott, which were intended to capture the sensation of the hot, dry desert that had been depicted in a Salvador Dalí painting, and in a picture by M. C. Escher which featured a horse.
 Writer Dewey Bunnell also says he remembered his childhood travels through the Arizona and New Mexico desert when his family lived at Vandenberg Air Force Base.
 The lyrics include the lines "I've been to the desert on a horse with no name.
 It felt good to be out of the rain."
 Bunnell has explained that "A Horse with No Name" was "a metaphor for a vehicle to get away from life's confusion into a quiet, peaceful place".

 Trying to find a song that would be popular in both the United States and Europe, Warner Bros. was reluctant to release the ballad "I Need You" as the first single from America.
 The label asked the band if it had any other material, then arranged for America to record four more songs at Morgan Studios, in Willesden, London.
 "A Horse with No Name" was released as the featured song on a three-track single in the United Kingdom, Ireland, France, Italy and the Netherlands in late 1971.
 On the release, "A Horse with No Name" shared the A-side with "Everyone I Meet Is from California", while "Sandman" featured on the B-side.
 However, its early-1972 two-track United States release did not include "Sandman", with "Everyone I Meet Is from California" appearing on the B-side.